 AS/HIST 4440 6.0 Land and Power in Early Modern England.
-Agrarian England in the seventeenth and eighteenth centuries with emphasis on the structure of rural society, the relationship between landholding and political power, and the links between agricultural and industrial change.
+Agrarian England in the 17th and 18th centuries with emphasis on the structure of rural society, the relationship between landholding and political power, and the links between agricultural and industrial change.

-AS/HIST 4450 6.0 Themes in Eighteenth-Century British Social History.
+AS/HIST 4450 6.0 Themes in 18th-Century British Social History.
 Social change and state policy in a maturing capitalist order dominated by a landowning aristocracy.